ARM-software/edge-iot-arch-guide/source/Security/SecureStorage/index.md

 ### Storage in eMMC/RPMB
 In this design option, the actual storage has two partitions, one hosting the rootfs and the other hosting the efi variables, in such a way that the one hosting variables is hidden from the normal-world.
 The downside to this, is the access to this storage is done through Linux, therefore an OTP is essential to hold the keys locking and unlocking the access to RPMB. this is certainly more secure as the first option and it would be passing PSA level 1 as some sort of secure storage is present but it definetly won't achieve PSA level 2 as this configuration implies all the software stack is related to the access to the secure storage so the whole software stack is subject to audition, which is very time consuming and everytime a firmware of software update happens another audit should be carried out, making it simply impractical to achieve PSA level 2.
 In terms of PSA API it could apply if fTPM or Trusted sources were used.

-An alternative to having to use OTP to store the keys is to include the keys into the bootloader and encrypt it.
-That would posing a different attack surface.
+A tempting alternative to having to use OTP to store the keys is for TF-A to encrypt the bootloader so keys are assumed to be protected, however then your design will be open to another level of attacks as the key in bootloader would cover a group of devices rather than being independent keys per device, and this may not even comply with PSA level 1

 ![Storage eMMC RPMB](images/storage_emmc_500px.jpg)